 When the street is illuminated by the street lamp we can see the illuminated area perfectly, but the region behind the street lamp remains invisible or barely visible to an observer.
 The details emerge at the light transition area when the moment of eye adaptation occurs.
 Always a stronger illuminated source eliminates a weaker one, being in the vicinity or behind.
 A good example, that has been mentioned above is watching dimmed areas during the day (Pic.
 35).
 For instance, when you look at some big hole under full sunlight conditions, like a cave, well or a basement then you can see nothing because your eye is adapted to full light conditions instead (Pic.
 35).
 On top of that, the ambiance is illumination directly by solar beams, reflecting the light much stronger than objects being inside this shaded hole, which reflects only light scattered in the atmosphere.
 As our sight approaches closer to this shaded area, our view of sight loses the regions with stronger illumination and the interior objects become visible.
 In this case, a transition area is a moment, when our sight range likewise in cameras begins to cover a shaded area only.

-In this article, I have presented live examples of light transition, which occur everywhere in space and our environment on the border between highlighted and shadowed areas.
+In this article, I have presented live examples of light transitions, which occur everywhere in space and our environment on the border between highlighted and shadowed areas.
 There wasn’t a better way to show it than taking pictures and preparing some relevant movies.
-Unfortunately, these materials don’t reflect perfectly a real light transition phenomenon as a human eye is able to see.
-The human mind is able to intelligently interpret the information from our eyes, unlike the cameras, that do it manually and sequentially.
+Unfortunately, these materials don’t reflect perfectly a real light transition phenomenon as the human eye is able to see.
+The human mind is able to intelligently interpret information from our eyes, unlike cameras, which do it manually and sequentially.
 The basic and well-known principle is, that a stronger source of light draws out the weaker ones, especially when situated in the vicinity or beyond.
-The light transition area cannot be noticed abruptly, because the human eye needs the time to adapt.
+The light transition area cannot be noticed abruptly, because the human eye needs time to adapt.
 The duration of adaptation depends on the difference in illumination level between the highlighted and shaded area.
 The eye adaptation, as well as a digital camera, can be strongly associated with a specific form of light transition, unique for every field of view.
 It happens anywhere when the illumination level in a field of view drops rapidly.
 Moreover, the light transition area itself is not a rough line.
-This is a transition area between the light and shadow, that we call a half-shadow.
+This is a transition area between the light and shadow, which we call a half-shadow.
 It is typical for all distances, from i.e. the paper sheet located a front of your eyes to the interplanetary distance.
 The most significant moment in transition is the border between a half-shadow and shadow, which is because the illumination level drops logarithmically.
 An important factor is the atmosphere’s reach in aerosols and molecules, that scatter the light additionally making the transition phase more smooth.
-Except for the natural issues a key role plays a human eye adaptation to rapid changes in illumination level as well as modern photography techniques, giving a chance to extend the contrast range in the field of view.
+Except for the natural issues a key role plays the human eye’s adaptation to rapid changes in illumination level as well as modern photography techniques, giving a chance to extend the contrast range in the field of view.
 This topic is much wider than the issues raised in this article.
-I hope, that this material, as well as references, provided give you a way to find more about this occurrence also in terms of different fields.
+I hope, that this material, as well as the references provided, gives you a way to find out more about this occurrence also in terms of different fields.

 - Barlett N.R., 1965, Dark and light adaptation (in:), Graham C.H., Vision and visual perception, John Wiley and Sons, New York.